selimhamidou/selimhamidou.github.io/_posts/2023-04-26-How_To_Handle_Pagination_On_A_LWC.markdown

     if (data) {
       const dataClone = [...data]; // We clone the list to be able to manipulate our data this.objectName = dataClone.pop(); //We remove the last index(the object name) and we save them into a variable.
       //We will only use it to display it as a title.
-The other indexes of the list will be used for the datatable this.columns = dataClone.map((fieldName) => {
+The other indexes of the list will be used for the data table this.columns = dataClone.map((fieldName) => {
-        //We create the columns we are gonna use for the datatable return {
+        //We create the columns we are gonna use for the data table return {
           label: fieldName,
           fieldName: fieldName,